 Requests to use NERSC resources are submitted via a web form known as the ERCAP (Energy Research Computing Allocations Process) Request Form.
 ERCAP is accessed through the NERSC Help Desk system at http://ercap.nersc.gov/.
 See Help for the ERCAP Allocations Request Form.

 The currency at NERSC is the "NERSC Hour," which is equivalent to the "MPP Hour" used in previous years.
-The change in nomenclature is being made incorporate the KNL nodes available in Cori Phase 2 and follow-on systems that may not have a clear relationship to the "MPP Hour," which was based on a multiple of a core-hour on the retired Hopper system.
+The change in nomenclature was made to incorporate the KNL nodes available in Cori Phase 2 and follow-on systems that may not have a clear relationship to the "MPP Hour," which was based on a multiple of a core-hour on the retired Hopper system.
 The following charges apply for parallel jobs

 - Edison: 48 NERSC Hours per hour per node used